Chequing Account Canada

 Scotiabank has been a big bank in Canada for a long time, with good reason.
 They have one of the best chequing accounts out there.
 Scotiabank offers extra rewards when you get a combination of different banking solutions and credit cards.
 These reward points come from the transactions you completed.
 Some transactions even give more points.

-With Scotiabank’s basic chequing account, you will get 12 free transactions per month and 2 free Interac e-transfers.
-For this, Scotiabank charges a $3.95 monthly fee.
+With Scotiabank’s basic chequing account, you will get some free transactions per month and some free Interac e-transfers.
+For this, Scotiabank charges a monthly fee.
 Compared to the other chequing accounts we’ve talked about, it’s not a great offer.

 That being said, Scotiabank does have a great reward system.
 You can earn either Scotia Rewards or Scene Points on all of your debit transactions.
 You can then use Scene points at any participating cinemas or restaurants across Canada.
 With them, you can purchase things like movie tickets, snacks, or meals.
 You can use Scotia Rewards points on bigger ticket items like travel, tech, and gift cards.